Last Updated: May 10, 2026

 Normodyne is a drug marketed by Schering and is included in two NDAs.

 The generic ingredient in NORMODYNE is labetalol hydrochloride.
 There are fourteen drug master file entries for this compound.
-Forty-three suppliers are listed for this compound.
+Forty-one suppliers are listed for this compound.
 Additional details are available on the labetalol hydrochloride profile page.

 AI Deep Research